Government of South Korea: Executive branch

-It has to be noted that the Cabinet of the Republic of Korea performs somewhat different roles than those of many other nations with similar forms.
+The Cabinet of the Republic of Korea performs somewhat different roles than those of many other nations with similar forms.
 As the Korean political system is basically a presidential system yet with certain aspects of parliamentary cabinet system combined, the Cabinet of the Republic of Korea also is a combination of both systems.
 More specifically, the Korean Cabinet performs policy resolutions as well as policy consultations to the President.
 Reflecting that the Republic of Korea is basically a presidential republic the Cabinet resolutions cannot bind the president's decision, and in this regard, the Korean Cabinet is similar to those advisory counsels in strict presidential republics.
 At the same time, however, the Constitution of the Republic of Korea specifies in details 17 categories including budgetary and military matters, which necessitates the resolution of the Cabinet in addition to the President's approval, and in this regard the Korean Cabinet is similar to those cabinets in strict parliamentary cabinet systems.

-The official residence and office of the President of the Republic of Korea is Cheongwadae (청와대, 靑瓦臺), located in Jongno-gu, Seoul.
-The name "Cheongwadae" literally means "the house with blue-tiled roof" and is named as such due to its appearance.
-In addition to the Office of the President, Cheongwadae (청와대, 靑瓦臺) also houses the Office of National Security (국가안보실, 國家安保室) and the Presidential Security Service (대통령경호실, 大統領警護室) to assist the President.
+The official residence and office of the President of the Republic of Korea is the Yongsan Presidential Office in Seoul, occupying the building formerly known as the Ministry of National Defense Building.
+In addition of the Office of the President, the Yongsan Presidential Office building also houses the Office of National Security and the Presidential Security Service to assist the President.

+Formerly, the Blue House or "Cheongwadae" in Jongno District was the official residence and office of the President as well as other related agencies, until their transfer to Yongsan in 2022 during the term of President Yoon Suk-Yeol.